jrfnl/clearPHP/rules/no-bracketless-blocks.md

 ```

-In the code above, does the `else` apply to the first `if` or to the second `if` ?
-(Answer : The second).
+In the code above, does the `else` apply to the first `if` or to the second `if` ? (_Answer : The second_).

-Note also that PHP is not consistent is its allowing the bracketless blocks, as `try`/`catch` or `switch` statement won't support it.
+Note also that PHP is not consistent in its allowing the bracketless blocks, as `try`/`catch` or `switch` statement do not support it.

-As a precaution for future update in the code, it is recommended to always add brackets to statements.
+As a precaution for future updates to the code, it is recommended to always add brackets to statements.

 ## Rule Details